mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 ## Manually placing the private key associated with the custom CA certificate onto the master nodes

 For security reasons, the installer will not copy the private key from the bootstrap node to the master nodes.
 The private key associated with the custom CA certificate must be distributed manually to every DC/OS master node **before starting the installation**.
 The filesystem path for the private key file must be `/var/lib/dcos/pki/tls/CA/private/custom_ca.key`.
-The directory `/var/lib/dcos/pki/tls/CA/private` should be created manually with the following  command before putting the file `custom_ca.key` in the directory on every DC/OS master node:
+The directory `/var/lib/dcos/pki/tls/CA/private` can be created manually with the following  command before putting the file `custom_ca.key` in the directory on every DC/OS master node:

 ```bash
  mkdir -p /var/lib/dcos/pki/tls/CA/private
 ```

-Furthermore, the file must be owned by the root Unix user and to have 0600 permissions set.
+Furthermore, the file containing the private key `custom_ca.key` corresponding to the custom CA certificate must be owned by the root Unix user and have 0600 permissions set.

 If you copy private key file over the network onto the master nodes, the network channel must be adequately protected.